hanabi/hanabi.github.io/other-conventions/BGA.md

 All of the interface issues with BGA are fixed in the Hanabi Live interface: it is snappier, it conveys all the information you need to know, and allows you to move forward and backward through time with ease.

-Hanabi Live also got a recent update in September of 2018 to give players a "Board Game Arena" option in the settings.
-That will orient the hands in a manner that you are familiar with.
+Hanabi Live also got an update in September of 2018, giving players the ability to select a "Board Game Arena" option in the settings.
+Turning this on will orient the hands in a manner that you are familiar with.
 The screenshot above shows what the interface looks like with this option turned on.

 #### Reviewing